detarmstrong/watchlist/README.md

 ![Screenshots](https://s3.amazonaws.com/watchlist-github/screens.png)

+### Requirements

-WatchList is tested on Mac and Linux, but because it's Java should work on Windows too.
+1. WatchList is tested on Mac and Linux, but because it's Java should work on Windows too.
+1. Works with Redmine 2.5.0 and (presumably) above.

 ### How